We may be physically closed but we are working from home so please feel free to contact us.

 OFF CAMPUS ACCESS

-From 'Electronic resources' on the top toolbar of the Library's webpage, choose the option 'off campus access via EZPROXY'.
-Click on the name of a database, put in your university login and password.
+From 'Resources' on the red toolbar on the Library's webpage, choose the option from the drop down menu called 'off campus access'.
+Click on the name of a database or catalgoue, put in your university login and password.

 PHYSICAL ACCESS TO THE LIBRARIES